Advertisement

 Rafi

 A North Sydney favourite, Rafi’s bar menu is one for the records.
-Dishing up bites such as house made sourdough pita & hummus, their renowned South Coast tuna with tomato, tahini and fragrant chilli oil or their more substantial Cheeseburger with dill pickles and RAFI sauce, these bar snacks are worth shelling out for
+Dishing up bites such as house made sourdough pita & hummus, their renowned South Coast tuna with tomato, tahini and fragrant chilli oil or their more substantial Cheeseburger with dill pickles and Rafi sauce, these bar snacks are worth shelling out for.

-This article was recently updated in November 2024.
+This article was recently updated in March 2025.

 Related stories